Updated: May 11, 2022

 The question I like to ask myself is “why do I want the people around me to do what they do?”.
-I love it when my nine year old daughter behaves in ways that contribute to my wellbeing, and my sense of interdependence, and yet I don’t want her motivation to be her fear of punishment or her desire for rewards.
-I long for her to behave from intrinsic motivation, because she can see how it is fulfilling for her.
-I long for her to want to contribute rather than being forced or coerced to do so.
-This may sound impossible or even idealistic, and yet there are real working examples of schools and families that co-exist without anyone being forced or manipulated into doing.
+I love it when my nine-year-old daughter behaves in ways that contribute to my wellbeing, and my sense of interdependence, and yet I don’t want her motivation to be her fear of punishment or her desire for rewards.
+I want her to behave from intrinsic motivation because she can see how it is fulfilling for her to do what she is doing rather than her wanting to contribute by being forced or coerced to do so.
+This may sound impossible or even idealistic, and yet there are real working examples of schools and families that co-exist without anyone being forced or manipulated into doing things.

 I often get asked the question ”How do I get my child to do what I want from their own intrinsic motivation?”

 Because we live in a society based on the system of punishment and reward, it is sometimes easier said than done.
 If I don’t do as I am told, then I run the risk of a fine, prison, losing my job, or a court case against me.
-If I do what I am told then I get the reward of a pay check with which I can buy food, clothes, or go on holidays.
-I believe that this leads to us living in a way that is disconnected to ourselves as we try to perform for a world that is demanding more and more.
+If I do what I am told then I get the reward of a paycheck, a raise and even a promotion.
+I believe that this leads to us living in a way that is disconnected from ourselves as we try to perform for a world that is demanding more and more.
 We have forgotten how to connect to what we are needing and how to live in service of life rather than in service of what is expected of us.
 Life becomes a struggle to get as many rewards as possible and avoid punishment and this is very costly for relationships and connection.

-Nonviolent communication (NVC) as a form of communicating, a philosophy and a way of life has greatly contributed to realising my dream of living in a way that makes life more wonderful for everyone, including myself.
-Bringing the consciousness of NVC into my home and family has meant that my relationships are more harmonious.
+NVC is a form of communicating, a philosophy and a way of life has greatly contributed to realising my dream of living in a world that is free of coercion and power struggles.
+Bringing the consciousness of NVC into my home and family has meant that my relationships are more harmonious and connected.
 Conflicts are resolved more efficiently.
 Difficult issues are no longer swept under the carpet and left to fester.
-Our connection is stronger, and we are doing more and more for one another because we see the beauty in contributing to one another’s well-being, rather than because it is my role as mother/father/parent/child/step parent.

 The process is simple, and centres around these four steps: